go-vikunja/vikunja/docs/content/doc/setup/install.md

 ## Debian packages

-Vikunja is available as debian packages.
+Vikunja is available as deb package for installation on debian-like systems.

 To install these, grab a `.deb` file from [the download page](https://dl.vikunja.io/vikunja) and run